 We ordered one of each of the two happy hour options: Brio (Pilsner) and Myrkvi (Porter).
 Although I don’t usually indulge in porters, it paired brilliantly with the cold and dark weather occurring outside the window.
-Both beers are produced by Borg Brugghus, a microbrewery born from Olgerdin, Iceland’s oldest brewery.
+Both beers are produced by Borg Brewery Iceland (Borg Brugghus), a microbrewery born from Olgerdin, Iceland’s oldest brewery.

-With a friendly bar staff and equally friendly patrons at Skuli Bar, it was a fun place to kick back and relax after a day of touring the Golden Circle.
+With a friendly bar staff and equally friendly patrons, Skuli Bar is one of theh cool bars in Reykjavik that is a fun place to kick back and relax after a day of touring the Golden Circle.
 The beers were tasty, too.
 Although it was suggested, we passed on a shot of the local schnapps, Brennivin, which is often the drink of choice when consuming fermented shark.
 We also made sure to steer clear of Surtur 8.2, a stout with 14.5% alcohol content and a price tag of $15.50 a glass.

 Cost: We had 3 Myrkvi porters (1000 ISK happy hour/1300 ISK list) and 1 Brio pilsner (600 ISK happy hour/900 ISK list), which at happy hour cost 3600 ISK, or about $28.50 USD.